 Abstract:

-To comprehensively investigate the formation of high-enthalpy flow fields in hydrogen-driven shock tunnels, this study conducted an in-depth numerical investigation using an implicit algorithm with second-order spatial accuracy and dual-time stepping.
+To comprehensively investigate the formation of high-enthalpy flow fields in hydrogen-driven shock tunnels, this study conducted an in-depth numerical simulation using an implicit algorithm with second-order spatial accuracy and dual-time stepping.
 The simulation covered the entire evolution from tunnel initiation to the establishment of a stable flow field at the nozzle exit.
-The results demonstrated that under initial conditions of 50 MPa hydrogen in the high-pressure section and 100 kPa air in the low-pressure section (both at 300 K), the double diaphragms ruptured at 8.54 ms. By 10.20 ms, the flow pressure at the nozzle inlet reached 29.8 MPa with a temperature of
+Results demonstrate that under initial conditions of 50 MPa hydrogen in the high-pressure section and 100 kPa air in the low-pressure section (both at 300 K), the double diaphragms ruptured at 8.54 ms. By 10.20 ms, the flow pressure at the nozzle inlet reached 29.8 MPa with a temperature of